 -

 Votive lamp.
 Bronze.
 18th century.
-Bronze lamp for lighting with oil and candles, of the type usually used in churches, hanging from vaults, arches, etc. Sometimes, and especially when made of silver, they are known as tabernacle lamps because this is their usual location.
-The shape and decorative elements of this piece refer to models with a certain Neoclassical influence, maintaining details more common in Baroque models of the 17th century.
+A bronze lamp for lighting with oil and candles, of the type commonly used in churches, hanging from vaults, arches, etc. Sometimes, and especially when made of silver, they are known as tabernacle lamps because of their usual placement.
+The form and decorative elements of this piece are reminiscent of Neoclassical models, while retaining details more common in 17th-century Baroque designs.

 · Size: 45x45x120 cms.